Naereen/slides/2017_09__Presentation_article_CrownCom_Conference/README.md

 > $\implies$ Background traffic, bothering the dynamic devices!

 ## Dynamic radio reconfiguration
-- Each dynamic device decides the channel it uses to send every packet.
+- Each **dynamic device decides the channel it uses to send every packet**.
 - It has memory and computational capacity to implement basic decision algorithm.

 ## Problem